Atul-Chavan-3755/Tic-Tac-Toe-Simple-Project/README.md

 # Tic-Tac-Toe-Game-Simple-Project
-🎮 Tic-Tac-Toe Game (HTML, CSS, JavaScript)  A simple and interactive Tic-Tac-Toe web game built using HTML, CSS, and JavaScript.
+Tic-Tac-Toe Game (HTML, CSS, JavaScript)  A simple and interactive Tic-Tac-Toe web game built using HTML, CSS, and JavaScript.
 This project demonstrates basic front-end development skills, DOM manipulation, and game logic implementation in a beginner-friendly way.
 <br>
-🚀 Features
+###Features

-✅ Two-player gameplay (Player X vs Player O)
+Two-player gameplay (Player X vs Player O)

-🎯 Win detection logic
+Win detection logic

-🔄 Game reset functionality
+Game reset functionality

-📱 Responsive and clean UI
+Responsive and clean UI

-⚡ Lightweight and fast (no libraries used)
+Lightweight and fast (no libraries used)

-🛠️ Technologies Used
+Technologies Used

 HTML5 – Structure of the game